warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/test/run-a-local-chain.md

 If you configured your node manually in Step 3 ([Option 3](#option-3-configure-manually)), you may also need to add a Space and a Keychain for testing purposes.
 Other flows utilize prebuilt configurations that already contain these settings.

 1. Create a Keychain.
 While the node is running, execute the command below in a separate terminal window.
-Specify a custom keychain description, your key name, chain ID, and fees to pay.
+Specify a custom keychain description, your key name, and the chain ID:

    ```bash
    wardend tx warden new-keychain \